seanwestfall/haskell_book/en/10-large-cardinals.md

 ### The Large Cardinals, or Infinite Infinite

 ### Combinatorial analysis of large cardinals
-The application of cobinatorics to large cardinals (LC),
+The application of combinatorics to large cardinals (LC),